nicholasbair/ex_nylas/README.md

 # ExNylas

-Unofficial Elixir bindings for the Nylas API.
+Unofficial Elixir SDK for the Nylas API.

 ## Notes